MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 Once your device has rebooted, applications that have been loaded through Device Portal should be able to access Research mode streams.

 ## How do I get sensor data into my apps?

+Applications can access sensor stream data by opening [Media Foundation](https://msdn.microsoft.com/en-us/library/windows/desktop/ms694197) streams in exactly the same way they access the photo/video camera stream.

+All APIs that work for HoloLens development are also available when in Research mode.
+In particular, the application can know precisely where HoloLens is in 6DoF space at each sensor frame capture time.

 Sample applications showing how you access the various Research mode streams, how to use the intrinsics and extrinsics, and how to record streams are available in the [HoloLensForCV GitHub repo](https://github.com/Microsoft/HoloLensForCV).